CrazyCreje/COMP-4600-Final/README.md

 ## Evidence of Completion

 The directory screenshots/ contains evidence of running tutorial.ipynb on my machine.
 The terminal depicted shows a run of nvidia-smi during the training of the CNN.
+The entry that is of interest is the one with the mode C (Compute) and with the path /anaconda3/...